Tim Stevenson: Political career

 In the 1996 Provincial election he was elected in Vancouver-Burrard to the Legislative Assembly of British Columbia as a member of the British Columbia New Democratic Party.
 He was the first openly gay MLA elected in British Columbia.
 He served as Parliamentary Secretary to the Minister of Health as well as the deputy speaker of the House.
 Between 2000 and 2001 he held a cabinet position as Minister for Employment and Investment.
 He was the first openly gay cabinet minister (either provincial or federal) in Canada.
 He lost his provincial seat in 2001 to Lorne Mayencourt of the B.C.
 Liberals.

 In 2002 he was elected to the Vancouver City Council in British Columbia.
 As a member of the city council and board member of Tourism Vancouver, he is known for modernizing Vancouver's entertainment and tourism industry.
 When gay marriage became legalized in British Columbia, Stevenson performed the first legal gay weddings in the province.
 In 2014 Stevenson represented the city of Vancouver as deputy mayor at the Sochi Olympics.
-He met with the President's Office of the International Olympics Committee urging them to add "sexual orientation" to the Olympic Charter.
+He met with the President's Office of the International Olympic Committee urging them to add "sexual orientation" to the Olympic Charter.
 They subsequently did so.

 Stevenson was a candidate in the 2005 provincial election, again in Vancouver-Burrard.
 Conflicting results throughout election night had both Stevenson and Mayencourt declared the victor at different times, and the uncertainty continued for several weeks.
 In the official count of regular ballots, Stevenson was declared the winner by 17 votes.
 However, when absentee ballots were counted on May 30, 2005, Mayencourt was declared the winner by a margin of 18 votes.
 After a judicial recount, Mayencourt was declared the victor by 11 votes.

 Stevenson won re-election as a city councillor in the 2005 Vancouver municipal election as a member of Vision Vancouver, and again in the 2008 election and the 2011 election.